What Does "Write to Market" Mean for Romance Authors?

 The truth, however, is more complicated.

 Writing to market means writing with the market in mind.
-In this case, that's romance readers, and more specifically, romance readers of your sub-genre/niche, i.e., the specific type of romance you write.
+In this case, the market is romance readers, and more specifically, romance readers of your sub-genre/niche, i.e., the specific type of romance you write.
 Every sub-genre and niche has a different readership with its own expectations, likes, and dislikes.
 Writing to market means learning what your market loves reading right now, and what they want to see more of.

 And how do you find out what your romance readers love and want to see more of?